+Complaint investigations.

-- WAC 246-841A-465 Complaint investigations.
-The commission may investigate complaints of alleged deficiencies or violations relating to this chapter.
-The commission: - (1) Will notify the program director in writing within 10 business days when a complaint investigation is opened. - (a) Failure by the program director to cooperate with an investigation may result in disciplinary action against the program director's license as a registered nurse in the state of Washington in accordance with the Uniform Disciplinary Act, chapter 18.130 RCW.
+The boardboardcommissionboard may investigate complaints of alleged deficiencies or violations relating to this chapter.
+The boardboardcommissionboard:

+- (1) Will notify the program director in writing within 10 business days when a complaint investigation is opened. - (a) Failure by the program director to cooperate with an investigation may result in disciplinary action against the program director's license as a registered nurse in the state of Washington in accordance with the Uniform Disciplinary Act, chapter 18.130 RCW. - (b) Failure to cooperate with an investigation may result in withdrawal of program approval by the boardboardcommission board. - (2) May conduct announced or unannounced site visits to training programs in the course of investigating complaints.
+Site visits may include, but are not limited to: - (a) Observation of classroom, skills lab, and clinical teaching, and skills competency exam testing;